brown-ccv/egyptology-viz/README.md

 The cleanup script could then be executed by running

-`poetry run python src/cleanup/cleanup_script.y --commandfile`
+`poetry run python src/cleanup/cleanup_script.py -i raw.csv --commandfile`

 ### Visual Prototyping
 We experiment with the creation of various different types of visuals in Jupyter notebooks, which can be stored in the ``Notebooks`` directory.
 Dynamic visuals can and have been created with Plotly, but as of the time of writing we have decided to put those on hold for now.
 If one would like to create or edit new or existing visuals of that type, they can be created with reference to the Plotly.js template that exists under the `templates` directory, which will create a webpage that can be stored in the `docs` directory.
 This allows for the webpage to be hosted through GitHub Pages for public viewing purposes, which is performed automatically so long as the webpage is stored in the `docs` directory.